issalig/toshiba_air_cond/README.md

     - 81 status (opcode1 55
     - 8A ack (Dest FE)
     - A1 ping (Dest 40)
     - 86 mode (Dest 52)
+    - 0C 00 (answer to 0C from master)

   - From remote (40)
     - 41 power
     - 42 mode
     - 4C temp, fan
     - 54 save
-    - 0C 81 status
+    - 0C 81 status/ping
-    - 0C 82 timer ???
+    - 0C 82 timer
-    - 0C 00 (answer to 0C)

 CRC is computed as Checksum8 XOR of all the bytes (Compute it at https://www.scadacore.com/tools/programming-calculators/online-checksum-calculator/)

 # Message types

-There are two different status messages: normal and extended.
-Opcode is 81 Extended has two extra bytes, one could be some temperature? and other is always E9 in my experiments.
+There are two different status messages sent fro master: normal and extended.
+Opcode for both is 81 Extended has two extra bytes, one could be some temperature? and other is always E9 in my experiments.

 Normal status